RandomBagger/RandomBagger/README.md

 ### 👀 About Me
 I'm passionate about **Psychology**, **Computers**, and anything that gets the adrenaline pumping.
 Always curious and learning new things that excite the mind and spirit.

+I see **pornography as a form of art** — a medium that expresses raw human emotions, desires, and connections.
+In that sense, I consider myself an **artist**, exploring and creating in a space where boundaries are pushed and new forms of expression are discovered.

 ### 🌱 Currently Exploring
 I'm diving deep into research on the **effects of pornographic content on human psychology** — uncovering how it shapes thoughts, behaviors, and the human experience.